My Tribute to Sword & Sorcery

 Photo by Ståle Gismervik.

 If you are not familiar with Howard, it is important to stress that there's a lot more to his work than just Conan and Sword & Sorcery stories.
-He also wrote historical adventures, westerns, detective stories, comedies, and, most relevant to me I suppose, horror.
+He also wrote historical adventures, westerns, detective stories, comedies, and, very relevant to me, horror.
 Among his greatest works in this genre are stories like Worms of the Earth and his southern gothic tale Pigeons from Hell, which Stephen King once referred to as one of the all-time great American horror stories.

 Within the first year or so of me reading Howard I managed to amass enough books to fill out an entire shelf of books, and I hadn't even expanded into later Sword & Sorcery authors yet.
 I was soon to begin exploring the works of authors like Fritz Leiber, Karl Edward Wagner and Michael Moorcock as well, though I have to say, none struck a cord with me quite like Howard did.